Random walks and L\'evy processes as rough paths

 \section{Introduction}

-This paper focuses on several questions regarding L{\'e}vy processes and random walks from the point of view of rough paths.
-Let $N \geq 1$ and $G^N(\R^d)$ be the free nilpotent Lie group of step $N$ over $\R^d$, equipped with the Carnot-Carath{\'e}odory metric.
-By a L{\'e}vy process in $G^N(\R^d)$, we mean a $G^N(\R^d)$-valued stochastic process with stationary and independent increments (see Section~\ref{sec:LieGroupIidArrays} for an overview of L{\'e}vy processes in Lie groups).
+This paper focuses on several questions regarding L{\'e}vy processes and random walks in homogeneous groups, with a particular focus on applications to rough paths theory.
+Let $G$ be a homogeneous group (in the sense of~\cite{FollandStein82}) equipped with a sub-additive homogeneous norm and the corresponding left-invariant metric.
 We can summarise the three main results of the paper as follows.